emqx/cloud-docs/en_US/rule_engine/rule_engine_save_rds_psql.md

     - Use the same VPC that has been peered to the EMQX deployment.
     - Storage Autoscaling and Backups do not need to be enabled for testing.
     - Do not enable public access.
-EMQX connects to the MySQL instance via private IP through VPC peering.
+EMQX connects to the PostgreSQL instance via private IP through VPC peering.
 Enabling public access would cause the AWS-generated endpoint address to point to the public IP address.
     - In Database Authentication, choose "Password authentication" for simplicity.

 2. Open port 5432 on the RDS instance's security group for requests from the EMQX cluster.